 General: Describe a long-standing customer relationship you’ve had.

 Focus: What tactics have worked well to help maintain the relationship?
-Look for:

 - a recognition of situations which may become problems in the future

 - a focus on building goodwill

 - pro-activity in asking the customer for ways to improve